CaptainCrowbar/unicorn-lib/unicorn/string.md

 provide any other error handling options.

-Many of the string manipulation functions in this module come in two versions, on that takes the subject string by `const` reference and returns the modified string, and one that takes it by non-`const` reference and modifies it in place.
+Many of the string manipulation functions in this module come in two versions, one that takes the subject string by `const` reference and returns the modified string, and one that takes it by non-`const` reference and modifies it in place.
 Usually the in-place version has a name ending with `_in` to distinguish them, since in many cases they have identical argument lists apart from the `const` vs non-`const` argument, and therefore would not be reliably distinguished by overload resolution if they had the same name.